 Please note that we do not support auto-updating audiences with audience splits.

-- Find your split audiences
+Finding your split audiences

-Segment contains an attribute titled “Included in Audience”.
-If you find and select this attribute from the attribute picker, it will present you with a list of activations that have been made.
-Inside this is an audience for each split you’ve created.
 This allows you to thoroughly search through and examine the audiences yourself; whilst giving you the power to measure differences and impacts within your segments.

 That's all for splitting your audience!
 We've talked about what splitting your audience is, how to find it, and generating different control groups.
 If you have any questions please reach out to Support at email@example.com.